Home | Browse Topics | Criminal & traffic law | Bullying, harassment and sexual harm | When a restraining order can be made

 You’ll need to prove that your case is more likely than not to be true (on the “balance of probabilities”).

 Note: An application for a Restraining Order is always made “on notice” to the other person (the “respondent”).
-This means they’re given a copy of the application and affidavit in support, and have a chance to present a defence before the court decides whether to grant the Restraining Order.
+This means they’re given a copy of the application and affidavit in support and have a chance to defend themself before the court decides whether to grant the Restraining Order.

 Did this answer your question?